 Cyber criminals work in increasingly sophisticated ways: cloning client emails, capturing email, telephonic and banking information, capturing personal information (such as to ‘sell’ properties they don’t even own) and intercepting emails and transactions to redirect funds to their own bank account.

 As scams become ever more subtle, it is essential that law firms are vigilant and in order to reduce the risk.
 Some of the criminals’ methods include implementing malware, using phishing emails and voice messages (‘vishing’) to elicit information, email modification fraud and identity theft.

 For example: your solicitor emails you their firm’s bank account details in order to transfer deposit or completion monies.
 The fraudster intercepts that email and changes the bank account details to the fraudster’s account details.
 The email still looks like your solicitor’s email that you have been expecting; it’s just the information in the email has changed.
 You then find you have sent your money to an unknown account and your money has disappeared.
 The SRA states that email modification fraud accounts for more than 70% of all frauds reported to them.

 The best protection is to simply be aware of the increasing types of frauds and take the appropriate steps to protect yourself and your property.

 Don’t be afraid to ask questions!
+Our residential team would be happy to help.
 Ensure the law firm you instruct have systems and policies in place to reduce the risk of such attacks and that they continually conduct and evaluate their due diligence into each matter.
 They should also include utilising specialised organisations in order to verify solicitors’ account details.
 A firm should only send their bank account details to you in the post or handed to you in person.
 They should not be sent to you electronically unless you can independently verify that information.

 As a client, you should also remain vigilant.